irismessage/Bros/README.md

 AUTORUN.CTB is Compiled Turbo BASIC loaded by AUTORUN.SYS.
 Sadly I don't believe a Turbo BASIC decompiler exists, and making one is beyond my knowledge at the moment.

 BROS.SND contains audio from a microphone, sampled using the 1980s German Sound'n'Sampler by Ralf David.
 The sound is 2bit at ~7778Hz (half the vertical scan rate of the Atari 800).
 Each byte is made up of four samples, big-endian in reverse order.
 You can see a demo decoder which converts to WAV in test_snd.py.
+This info was gained from soundn-sampler/XOUT.SRC.asm.
+The offsets of each sfx can be found by setting a breakpoint in Altirra at $7a5f, where the play routine is.
+Enable CPU history and activate a sound in the game.
+Then, in the history tab, search for the PHA operation.
+This will reveal the arguments, in the A register.

 BROS?.CHR contain the typeface, I believe.
 I manually recreated it (as well as the sprites, which don't seem to have their own file, so must be contained somewhere in AUTORUN.CTB) and you can find it in cart/spritesheet.png.